bikeshaving/crank/website/documents/guides/03-components.md

 This `<Timer>` component is similar to the `<Counter>` one, except now the state (the local variable `seconds`) is updated in a `setInterval()` callback, rather than when the component is rerendered.
 Additionally, the `refresh()` method is called to ensure that the generator is stepped through whenever the `setInterval()` callback fires, so that the rendered DOM actually reflects the updated `seconds` variable.
 Finally, the `<Timer>` component is passed a display message as a prop.

 One important detail about the `Timer` example is that it cleans up after itself with `clearInterval()` in the `finally` block.
-Behind the scenes, Crank will call the `return()` method on an element’s generator object when it is unmounted.
+Behind the scenes, Crank will call the `return()` method on the component’s generator object when it is unmounted.

 If you hate the idea of using the `this` keyword, the context is also passed in as the second parameter of components.